followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/7 Chart Elements/Series/3 Methods/getAllPoints().md

 ===================================================================

 <!--shortDescription-->
-Returns an array of all points in the series.
+Gets all points in the series.
 <!--/shortDescription-->

 <!--returnType-->Array<basePointObject><!--/returnType-->
 <!--returnDescription-->
-The points from the **series** point collection.
+All points in the series.
 <!--/returnDescription-->

 <!--fullDescription-->
+[note] A series point is a data object's visual representation.
+It can be selected, hovered over, or hidden.
+You can access the data object that the series point represents using the point's [data]({basewidgetpath}/Chart_Elements/Point/Fields/#data) field.
 <!--/fullDescription-->